RGHTEOUS GAMBT

 Almost.
 Because none of these models produce measurements.

-They produce predictions.
-Predictions with impressive scores on and , evaluated against metrics that tell you how close the median pixel is to the , but nothing about the uncertainty of any individual pixel, bias as a function of range, under varying conditions, or the of the reported scale to any physical reference standard.
+They produce predictions with impressive scores on and , but nothing about the uncertainty of any individual pixel, bias as a function of range, under varying conditions, or the of the reported scale to any physical reference standard.
+(The word "uncertainty" itself is dangerously overloaded; the field uses it to mean at least four different things, only one of which has the statistical semantics required for a measurement.)

 When the MDE literature says "," it means depth in real-world units (meters), as opposed to or . has "metric" in the name.
 All it means is "not ."